strowger/hm/README.md

 Heavily hard-coded to my own house's setup.
 Terrible code with lots of lazy backticks.

+router.pl
+Reads data from asus home router and logs to lgofiles and RRDs.
+Not useful as the router does not expose most needed values over snmp - instead an alternative method using ssh is necessary and not implemented.

+air.pl
+Reads data expressed as bluetooth low energy broadcasts from a popular air quality measurement device.
+Logs to logfiles and RRDs.

+beacon.pl
+Reads data expressed as bluetooth low energy broadcasts from ankhmaway bluetooth sensor beacon.
+Abandoned before logging etc was properly implemented out of frustration with the impossiblity of extracting useful information from the beacon's accelerometer outputs.

+leaf.pl
+Queries the Nissan Carwings (aka NissanConnect) API to gather data from a Nissan Leaf electric vehicle using the leaf.py script (below) from pycarwings2, and logs to logfiles and RRDs.

+leaf.py
+Python script from the 'pycarwings2' project which does the hard work of interacting with Nissan. using the leaf.py script (below) from pycarwings2.

 to-do

 we are gathering data from downstairs bathroom radiator flow/return but not graphing it